 9. The Sixth Sense (1999)

 Even the harshest of M. Night Shyamalan detractors might not deny the classic that ‘The Sixth Sense’ is.
-Sadly though, the director could hardly craft anything later in his career that would come anywhere near breathing distance of this truly brilliant psychological thriller that left us in complete shock and disbelief when we first saw it.
-The film depicts the story of a psychologist, Malcolm Crowe, who treats a child who could communicate with dead people.
+Sadly, though, the director could hardly craft anything later in his career that would come anywhere near the breathing distance of this truly brilliant psychological thriller that left us in complete shock and disbelief when we first saw it.
+The film depicts the story of a psychologist, Malcolm Crowe, who treats a child who can communicate with dead people.
 Right from scene number one, Shyamalan puts us in the perspective of the protagonist and convinces the realities of his existence.
-In a film of twists and turns, we are shown in the climax that Crowe is actually a dead man, who apparently realized this only through the kid and not a single person could communicate with him or see him except for the boy.
+In a film of twists and turns, we are shown in the climax that Crowe is actually a dead man, who apparently realized this only through the kid, and not a single person could communicate with him or see him except for the boy.

 Read More: Best Biopic Movies of All Time